CiaranMoran27/pands-project2021/README.md

 1. Unsupervised learning deals with the inherent structure of the data without using labels, an example would be a clustering algorithm that can segregate datapoints into objects based on their relative distance to other datapoints.
 2. Supervised learning is typically used for classification problems, when one wants to map the inputs to a desired labelled output, or regression when one wants to map the input to a continuous output .

-This project will further explore and test supervised machine learning classification models on the Iris Dataset.
+This project will further explore and test a supervised machine learning classification model on the Iris dataset.

 <br/>
 <br/>